Implementing California Senate Bill 743 in the WRCOG Region

 - Baseline plus project for the project – The project land use would be added to the project TAZ or a separate TAZ would be created to contain the project land uses.
 A full model run would be performed and VMT changes would be isolated for the project TAZ and across the full model network.
 The model output must include reasonableness checks of the production and attraction balancing to ensure the project effect is accurately captured.
 If this scenario results in a less-than-significant impact, then additional cumulative scenario analysis may not be required (more information about this outcome can be found in the Thresholds Evaluation Memo).

-- Cumulative no project – This data is available from WRCOG.
+- Cumulative no project – 2040 Scenario model input files are available from WRCOG upon request.

 - Cumulative plus project – The project land use would either be added to the project TAZ or a separate TAZ would be created to contain the project land uses.
 The addition of project land uses should be accompanied by a reallocation of a similar amount of land use from other TAZs.
 Land use projects will generally not change the cumulative no project control totals for population and employment growth.
 Instead, they will influence the land use supply through changes in general plan land use designations and zoning.
 If project land uses are simply added to the cumulative no project scenario, then the analysis should reflect this limitation in the methodology and acknowledge that the analysis may overestimate the project’s effect on VMT.